Seher-Kanwal/Silhouette---Validating-Clustering-Models---Unsupervised-Machine-Learning/README.md

 s = (1/n) * sum(s(i)), where i = 1 to n.

 Here, n is the total number of data points in the model, and s(i) is the Silhouette score for each individual data point i.

+## Advantages
+The Silhouette method has several advantages for evaluating the quality of clustering models:

+- __Easy to interpret__

+  The Silhouette score provides a single numerical value that summarizes the quality of a clustering model, which makes it easy to interpret and compare across           different models.

+- __Does not rely on ground truth labels__

+    The Silhouette score is a model-based approach that does not require any prior knowledge of the true cluster assignments.
+This makes it useful for evaluating     unsupervised clustering models where the true labels are unknown.

+- __Works well with non-spherical clusters__

+    The Silhouette method is not affected by the shape of the clusters, so it can be used to evaluate clustering models that contain non-spherical clusters or clusters of different sizes.

+- __Handles noise well__

+    The Silhouette method can handle noisy data points or outliers because it does not assume that all data points belong to a cluster.

+- __Flexible__

+  The Silhouette method can be used with different distance metrics and clustering algorithms, which makes it a flexible tool for evaluating various types of clustering models.

+- __Provides insight into individual data points__

+    The Silhouette score can be computed for each individual data point, which provides insight into which data points are well-clustered and which ones may be misclustered.
+This can be useful for further refining the clustering model or for identifying outliers or anomalies.

+Overall, the Silhouette method is a useful tool for evaluating the quality of clustering models, especially in cases where the true labels are unknown or where the clusters may have non-spherical shapes or different sizes.

 ## Conclusion